 Of course, you’ve already guided students toward building a strong network, but times are changing.
 Share some of these networking ideas with your students to help them make new connections this summer:

-Get out of the office this summer and attend networking events in your community.
-Networking luncheons and happy hours present opportunities to meet new professionals and employers across a variety of fields and industries.
+While you may not be able to get out of the office this summer, you can still attend virtual networking events.
+Networking “luncheons” and “happy hours” on Zoom create opportunities for students to meet new professionals and employers across a variety of fields and industries.

-Students often look for jobs outside of the city where they attend college, so having a network that stretches across the region is key.
-You’ll also expand your own network and get your university on the radar as a school that produces bright talent.
+Students often look for jobs outside of the town where they attend college, so having a network that stretches across the region is vital.
+You’ll also expand your network and get your university on the radar as a school that produces bright talent.

 College professors offer a gold mine of networking opportunities.
 After all, many professors are experts in their fields and have strong industry connections.
 They also keep in touch with former students who have jobs in their industry, which offers a great way to build your network for current students.

-Email faculty in each department requesting information about their employer connections.
+Email faculty in each department, requesting information about their employer connections.
 You can also ask if they know about new internship programs or job opportunities.
 Make sure to add any information you receive to your database and to follow up with each connection.

-Even though college students are busy working summer jobs and internships, show you are committed to their success by checking in with them throughout the summer.
+Even though college students are busy working summer jobs and internships, show you are committed to success by checking in with them throughout the summer.